paulstephane/paulstephane.github.io/_posts/2024-06-20-Ellington-Treasury-Broadcasts.md

 Here is a chapter from Eddie Lambert's **Duke Ellington: A Listener's Guide** in which he gives his appreciation of Duke Ellington's Treasury Broadcasts.
+The broadcasts are available on 50 CDs issued between 2000 and 2018.

 ---